dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 * The **Log in** link is selected.
 * A user attempts to access a restricted page that they aren't authorized to access **or** when they haven't been authenticated by the system.

-When the form on the Login page is submitted, the `OnPostAsync` action is called. `PasswordSignInAsync` is called on the `_signInManager` object (provided by dependency injection).
+When the form on the Login page is submitted, the `OnPostAsync` action is called. `PasswordSignInAsync` is called on the `_signInManager` object.

 [!code-csharp[](identity/sample/WebApp1/Areas/Identity/Pages/Account/Login.cshtml.cs?name=snippet&highlight=10-11)]

-The base `Controller` class exposes a `User` property that you can access from controller methods.
-For instance, you can enumerate `User.Claims` and make authorization decisions.
-For more information, see <xref:security/authorization/introduction>.
+For information on how to make authorization decisions, see <xref:security/authorization/introduction>.

 ### Log out